lqueryvg/sud/readme.txt

 Listeners

-    When a cell is changed the cell can notify other objects of the change.
+    When a cell is changed the cell can tell other objects about the change.
     Objects register themselves with cells to say that they are interested.

-    Each cell has 2 lists of listeners waiting for notifications.
+    Each cell has 2 lists of listeners waiting for notifications, one for each of the following types of event:
-    Each list is for listeners interested in a specific type of cell change.
-The 2 types are:

     1. Cell candidate removed.

         The SingleCandidate class (and others) will need to listen for this.